ReemShaya/Reboot-Arm/README.md

 ```

-## Commands to Install Ihe Package of The Arm
+## Commands to Install The Package of The Arm

 ```
 git clone https://github.com/smart-methods/arduino_robot_arm.git